Pol E Khaju

 Pol-e Khaju: Isfahan’s Most Useful Bridge

-Pol-e Khaju was built around 1650 under Shah Abbas II.
+Pol-e Khaju was built around 1650 under Shah Abbas II on the foundations of an older structure.
 It crosses the Zayandeh River in central Isfahan, connecting the Armenian quarter of New Julfa on the southern bank with the rest of the city.
-It’s 133 metres long and 12 metres wide, with 24 arches on the upper deck and a lower gallery of tea rooms built into the piers.
-The hydraulic system beneath it includes sluice gates that were used to control the river level and create reflecting pools upstream.
+The bridge is 130 metres long and 12 metres wide, with 24 arches on the upper deck and a lower gallery of cafes and tea rooms built into the piers.
+The hydraulic system beneath includes sluice gates that controlled the river level and created reflecting pools upstream.
+The Safavid dynasty understood that infrastructure could also be architecture.

 What Else to See in Isfahan

-Chehel Sotun Palace, a short walk from the square, has 20 columns that reflect in the pool to create the illusion of 40.
-The interior frescoes depict Safavid royal court scenes and battles.
-Entry is free with a general Isfahan ticket.
+Chehel Sotun Palace has 20 columns that reflect in the pool to create the illusion of 40 – hence the name, Forty Columns.
+The interior frescoes depict Safavid royal court scenes with real compositional skill.

-The Jame Mosque (Masjed-e Jame) is a different building entirely and frequently confused with the Royal Mosque.
-It’s older (construction began in the 8th century) and more architecturally layered, showing styles from a thousand years of building and rebuilding.
-Less polished, more interesting to anyone who cares about the layers.
+The Jame Mosque (Masjed-e Jame) is an entirely different building from the Royal Mosque on the square, and frequently confused with it.
+Construction began in the 8th century; the building is architecturally more layered, showing styles from a thousand years of building and rebuilding.
+Less polished, more interesting to anyone who cares about how buildings accumulate history.
+Most visitors skip it for the grander sites.

 Eating

-Bastani’s on Chahar Bagh Abbas Boulevard does saffron ice cream sandwiched in a crispy wafer, for around 80,000 IRR.
-Azadegan Tea House on the ground floor of the Grand Bazaar is an actual functioning tea house where men play backgammon; a glass of tea runs about 20,000 IRR.
+Bastani’s on Chahar Bagh Abbas Boulevard does saffron ice cream sandwiched in a crispy wafer – one of those things that sounds odd until you taste it.
+Azadegan Tea House on the ground floor of the Grand Bazaar is an actual functioning tea house where men play backgammon under low ceilings and old photographs.
+Both exist for residents rather than tourists, which is exactly why you should go.

 Getting There